pressupinc/require-featured-image/readme.txt

 * Readme changes (3.9 support rev, some copy changes).

 = 0.6.2 (2013.04.05) =
-* Adding Spanish tranlation from Andrew Kurtis of [WebHostingHub](http://www.webhostinghub.com/).
+* Adding Spanish translation from Andrew Kurtis of [WebHostingHub](http://www.webhostinghub.com/).
 Thanks Andrew!

 = 0.6.1 (2013.03.02) =
 * Updating readme so the live version will change, and removing a .mo file I didn't mean to commit.